cznewt/robophery/docs/source/doc/arch/architecture.rst

 interaction design and is characterized by systems and technologies that are (Zelkha et al. 1998; Aarts, Harwig & Schuurmans 2001):

-embedded
+Embedded
-  Many networked devices are integrated into the environment context aware
+  Many networked devices are integrated into the environment

+Context aware
-  These devices can recognize you and your situational context personalized
+  These devices can recognize you and your situational context

+Personalized
-  They can be tailored to your needs adaptive
+  They can be tailored to your needs

+Adaptive
-  They can change in response to you anticipatory
+  They can change in response to you

+Anticipatory
   They can anticipate your desires without conscious mediation.

 ..
 Bieliková, Mária; Krajcovic, Tibor (2001), "Ambient Intelligence within a Home Environment", ERCIM News (published October 2001) (47)